RapidVet-H IC (Feline)This page contains information on RapidVet-H IC (Feline) for veterinary use.

 Blood groups in cats are inherited as simple autosomal traits, with Type A being dominant over Type B. Most cats possess the A antigen, and about one-third of those have naturally occurring, low-titered, anti-B antibody.
 Type B cats all have a naturally occurring, highly-titered, anti-A antibody.
 A recent survey in the United States showed that the percentage of cats with the B antigen varied depending on the breed.
 Type AB cats are rare and such cats have both A and B antigens on the erythrocyte membrane.

-The system consists of a device containing three membranes and utilizes a diluent specific for this feline test.
+The system consists of a test device containing three membranes, and is dependent upon the use of a microtube containing pre-measured diluent specific for this feline test and a special buffer to facilitate movement of the red cells along the membranes.
 It uses feline whole blood, or packed red blood cells diluted 1:1 with saline.
 It is a cell capture assay and, as such, patients exhibiting auto-agglutination or low PCV can be typed with this system.

 Each of the membranes contains, in a sharply defined area, a substance that captures red blood cells under only one set of conditions.
 The membranes intersect under the sample port.
-When added to the sample port, fluid is transported by capillary action along each of the membranes to points distant from the sample port and separate from each other.
-A viewing exists over each of three defined areas on the device.
+Fluids added to the sample port are transported by capillary action along each of the membranes to points distant from the sample port and separate from each other.
+A viewing window exists over each of three defined areas on the device.